Elissa100/skill-link-backend/README.md

 ---

-👉 Do you want me to also clean up and make a **frontend-only README** (so both repos look consistent and professional), or just backend for now?
+Would you also like me to **write the frontend `README.md`** now (to match style with this backend one) so both repos look consistent when you push?
 ```